-We didn’t do any diving or snorkeling tours, but as far as we could understand they are pretty similar and available in every resort.
+We didn’t do any diving or snorkeling tours, but as far as we could understand, they are pretty similar and available in every resort.
 Even between Kecil & Besar islands, the tours are alike because they all take you to the same diving spots.

 Perhentian Islands Travel guide – Final thoughts

-If you are planning a trip to Malaysia, we strongly recommend you to go to the big Perhentian island and spend at least 3 days hiking, swimming, snorkeling and simply recharging your batteries!
+If you are planning a trip to Malaysia, we strongly recommend you go to the big Perhentian island and spend at least 3 days hiking, swimming, snorkeling and simply recharging your batteries!